naomibuell/DATA607_Project3/README.md

 As data science students, understanding which specific skills are highly valuable in our field can provide insights for those of us seeking to enter or advance within the field.
 Using data on the topic to come to a conclusion makes for a good exercise in data acquisition and analysis, and may further bolster these skills.

-### Approach
+### Data Source and Approach

 We use data on LinkedIn Data Analyst jobs listings from [Kaggle](https://www.kaggle.com/datasets/cedricaubin/linkedin-data-analyst-jobs-listings) (a CSV with 8,400+ rows of job titles, salaries, and descriptions) as our data source.
 First, we load it into our class Azure database using the Excel MySQL connector.
 From there, we normalize the table using SQL, and then clean, tidy, and analyze it in R.

 ## Setup

-### Normalization
+### Data Normalization

-The Entity-Relationship (ER) diagram below shows the normalized tables we intend to create, with descriptions of the data they hold, and how they are connected.
+The Entity-Relationship (ER) diagram below shows the normalized tables we created in SQL before manipulating our data in R, including descriptions of the data they hold, and how they are connected.
 Foreign keys for job title id (title), company id (cid), and remote/onsite id (orid) are indicated by red diamonds.

 ![Figure 1: Entity-Relationship (ER) diagram](ER.png)